 - Style of sleeves (raglan, peasant)

-- Style of back (open back, cross strap back)
+- Style of the back (open back, cross strap back)

 - Any other unique descriptors (lace, embroidered)